History of Leicester Forest East services

 Try as they might, Welcome Break couldn't hide the quirky features and ageing looks which plagued the services.
 For several years you couldn't leave the services without walking through the shop: this wasn't by design, but they didn't have enough space for a corridor.
 This was made worse by the fact that most of the facilities were upstairs, again because there wasn't a lot of room.
 Originally blue in colour, this scheme lasted some time, until a few corporate experiments saw it painted Coffee Primo orange and KFC red.

-In December 1999, Welcome Break opened their first Days Inn motel here, by rearranging the road and parking layouts.
+In December 1999, Welcome Break opened their first Days Inn motel here, by rearranging the road and parking layouts and demolishing the former transport café.

 LFE Bites Back